MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server.md

 author: rothja
 ms.author: jroth
 ---
-# Enable and Disable change data capture
+# Enable and disable change data capture
 [!INCLUDE [SQL Server - ASDBMI](../../includes/applies-to-version/sql-asdb-asdbmi.md)]
   This topic describes how to enable and disable change data capture for a database and a table.

 > [!NOTE]
 > Support for change data capture in Azure SQL Database is currently in preview.

-## Enable change data capture for a Database
+## Enable for a database

  Before a capture instance can be created for individual tables, a member of the **sysadmin** fixed server role (only in SQL Server / Azure SQL Managed Instance) or db_owner must first enable the database for change data capture.
 This is done by running the stored procedure [sys.sp_cdc_enable_db &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sys-sp-cdc-enable-db-transact-sql.md) in the database context.
 To determine if a database is already enabled, query the **is_cdc_enabled** column in the **sys.databases** catalog view.